laptop keyboard Computers & Technology

 Computer Workstation Ergonomics - See Ergonomics, below.

-Cookies, Fingerprinting & Tracking: How Websites and Apps Collect and Use Your Information UPDATED! - Explains how and why websites track you - and what to do about it (2023, Federal Trade Commission).
-See also Browser fingerprinting: what it is and how to protect yourself (2022, TechRadar; part of Future US, Inc.), Browser settings to change ASAP in Chrome, Safari, Firefox, Edge, and Brave (2022, CNET.com, part of Red Ventures).
+Cookies, Fingerprinting & Tracking: How Websites and Apps Collect and Use Your Information - Explains how and why websites track you - and what to do about it (2023, Federal Trade Commission).
+See also Web Tracking Technologies 101 NEW!
+(2024, by Amir Ebrahimi Fard; Medium), Browser fingerprinting: what it is and how to protect yourself (2022, TechRadar; part of Future US, Inc.), Browser settings to change ASAP in Chrome, Safari, Firefox, Edge, and Brave (2022, CNET.com, a Ziff Davis company).
 Most modern browsers include privacy features, either built-in, or offered as extensions.
 Use the Cover Your Tracks tool to find out how well your browser is protecting you against non-consensual Web tracking (Electronic Frontier Foundation).
 For related info, see Privacy Rights Clearinghouse and related links, below.

 Credit Reports - See Credit Reports links.

 Cyberbullying: StopBullying.gov - 'Cyberbullying happens when kids bully each other through electronic technology.'
 This site explains why cyberbullying is different from traditional bullying, what you can do to prevent it, and how you can report it if it happens (U.S. Department of Health & Human Services).
-CyberSmile offers advice on various forms of digital abuse, including cyberbullying, online harassment, catfishing, cyber self-harm, doxing, gaming, and more (non-profit organization).
+See also What is cyberbullying and how can it be prevented?
+NEW!
+(2023, Mayo Clinic).
 See also Emily Post's Digital Manners, above.

 Digital Legacy - See Online Life After Death for tips on how to plan for the management of your digital files, photos, posts and other accounts after your death.